Highlight: Nara – Things to Do & Travel Guide

 Before I went, the deer park didn’t seem super exciting.
 However, it was a highlight of my entire trip!
 There are several types of deer in the park and, as someone from America, it was really cool to actually get up close to and pet deer.
 We see them all the time but at home, they’re terrified of people.
 Here, I actually got to pet and interact with a bunch of different deer.
 It was a surprisingly surreal experience.
 Also, the nature was very beautiful and a great escape from the hustle and bustle of Kyoto.

 Nara also has a decent amount of more modern development so it’s a lot more than just a tourist destination.
 You can also get a bite to eat at one of the several local restaurants or do some shopping.
 You don’t even need to look for it; the patch of city between the train station and the ancient capital area has it all!
 If your time is limited in Japan, then a day trip to Nara may be enough to see the highlights.
-If not, Nara may be a place to extend your trip and spend two or three days, and you can see a little bit more of what Nara has to offer.
+I definitely recommend a full day at least to properly see the temples, spend time with the deer, see a museum, and get some good food.
+If you’re not rushed, Nara may be a place to extend your trip and spend two or three days, and you can see a little bit more of what Nara has to offer.

 I spent half a day in Nara because I didn’t think I’d like it that much, but I was so wrong.
 There was so much history there, deer everywhere, and the nature was so relaxing and beautiful.
+It’s actually a place that emulates what foreigners think about when they think of Japan.
 I would definitely recommend visiting for at least a full day and highly recommend a visit to anything visiting the area.

 Tags: asia, japan, nara